 As soon as possible but within 24 hours of the incident/conversation that has given you cause for concern.
 Reporting is not an investigation and you are not required to verify allegations or seek more information before using this form.
 This form will help others make decisions about what should be done.
 Just complete what information you can.

 Who should this form be sent to?

-Ghana: abdul-ghaffar.adam@chanceforchildhood.org
+UK and Ghana: richard.opoku@chanceforchildhood.org